iniyannatarajan/Anime.jl/docs/src/instrumentmodels.md

 ```math
 k_{SE}(x-x') = \sigma^2 e^{-\frac{(x-x')^2}{2\rho^2}}
 ```
 The variance $\sigma^2$ is the scale factor and $\rho$ is the characteristic length scale that determines the smoothness of the function.
+More information on GPs can be found in standard references[^GPML].

 ## The Earth's Atmosphere
 Starting from a few GHz and above, the lowest layer of Earth's atmosphere, the troposphere, comes into play and is a significant contributor to signal corruptions at mm and sub-mm wavelengths.
-In `Anime` we characterize it as consisting of a "mean" component and an additional rapidly varying turbulent component, following the implementation in `MEQSv2`[^IN2022].
+In `Anime` we characterize it as consisting of a "mean" component and an additional rapidly varying turbulent component, following the python implementation in `MEQSv2`[^IN2022].

 The mean troposphere introduces smoothly varying time delays that result in phase slopes with frequency.
 The turbulence in the troposphere introduces rapidly-varying "ad hoc" delays.
 The troposphere also absorbs radiation due to molecular transitions (rotational transitions of H$_2$O and O$_2$).
 This, along with a frequency-dependent component to the opacity of the troposphere results in an attenuation of visibility amplitudes.
 In thermodynamic equilibrium, the troposphere also emits radiation which increases the system temperature.